Moral character: History

-Abraham Lincoln once said, "Character is like a tree and reputation like its shadow.
-The shadow is what we think of it; the tree is the real thing."
+Abraham Lincoln once said that character is like a tree and reputation like its shadow.
+"The shadow is what we think of it; the tree is the real thing."

 In 1919, Albert Einstein wrote in a letter to his friend, Dutch physicist Hendrik Lorentz, about his disillusionment concerning the inhumane consequences of World War I. He noted “We must remember that, on the average, men’s moral qualities do not greatly vary from country to country”.

 Religious views

-Christian character is also defined as presenting the "Fruit of the Holy Spirit": love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.
+Christian character is also defined as presenting the "Fruit of the Holy Spirit": love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
 Doctrines of grace and total depravity assert that – due to original sin – mankind, entirely or in part, was unable to be good without God's intervention; otherwise at best, one could only ape good behavior for selfish reasons.

+The Islamic religion is highly concerned with moral character which is presented in many of their teachings.
+There are strong beliefs that society as a whole has the potential to grow in the values of virtue.
+Certain writing states that all Muslims have the obligation to bring truth to light as well as to prevent evil.
+The ideology that to be a morally correct individual, there must be a belief in God is represented in many teachings.

+Religion and morality are interconnected; however, are not synonymous.
+While religion depends on morality, the relationship between the two can vary across cultures, systematic beliefs, and individuals.
+There are many religions such as Christianity, Islam, and Hinduism that provide their followers with moral guidelines, emphasizing those found within their sacred texts.
+However it is important to realize that individual beliefs can vary from religious beliefs, contributing to the complexity of moral character.

 Scientific experiments

+There have been a number of experiments to try to empirically examine moral character.